BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Nearby attractions inside the parkLake YellowstoneLamar ValleyNortheast

-What attractions are close to the East Entrance?
+What Attractions are Close to the East Entrance?

 One of the biggest drawbacks to the East Entrance is that there aren’t many popular attractions in Yellowstone that are close to the entrance.
 Here are a few sites of interest: